theukedge/shortcodes-to-show-or-hide-content/readme.txt

 === Show/Hide Content at Set Time ===

 Contributors: thewanderingbrit
 Donate link: https://www.theukedge.com/donate/
-Tags: time, date, show hide, expire, active, activate, competition, advert, advertising, content, post, text, hidden, show, appear, hide, shortcode
+Tags: time, date, show hide, expire, active, activate, competition, advert, advertising, content, post, text, hidden, show, appear, hide, shortcode, restrict, repeat, daily, monthly, weekly, every, week, day, month
 Requires at least: 2.5
-Tested up to: 3.7
+Tested up to: 3.9.2
-Stable tag: 1.0.2
+Stable tag: 2.0
+License: GPLv2

-Creates shortcodes which you can wrap around text, which specify at what date or time that content should appear or disappear.
-Great for competitions
+Shortcodes to wrap around text, which specify at what date or time that content should appear or disappear, either once, or on a recurring basis.

 == Description ==

-This plugin allows you to wrap certain parts of your post content in a shortcode and enter a date or time when that content should either appear, or disappear.

-For example, if you have a competition that ends on 12/31/2012, you can use:
+This plugin provides shortcodes allowing you to display content or hide content at given dates and times.
+You can also combine the two to show some content at a given time, and then hide it at another time.

+There's also a separate shortcode if you want to repeat a schedule for showing and hiding content - for example to only show information about a radio show while it's on air.

+= Usage - single use =

+To show or hide content at one point in time, you can use the `[time-restrict]` shortcode.
+For example:

-`[expires off="2013-01-01"]Please enter our competition[/expires]
+`[time-restrict hide="2015-01-01"]Please enter our competition[/time-restrict]
-[showafter on="2013-01-01"]Sorry, this competition has closed[/showafter]`
+[time-restrict show="2015-01-01"]Sorry, this competition has closed[/time-restrict]`

-This is because on the 31st, you still want to be advertising the competition and you don't want to say its closed until the 1st of January.
+Note that this will cause the first message to appear on or before Dec 31, 2014 and the second message will appear on or after Jan 1st, 2015.

 You can use any date or time string [supported by PHP](http://www.php.net/manual/en/datetime.formats.php "PHP Date and Time strings"), such as:

-`[expires off="10 September 2012"]Will expire on 09/10/2012[/expires]
+`[time-restrict hide="10 September 2014"]Will expire on 09/10/2014[/time-restrict]
-[expires off="2012-09-10"]Will expire on 09/10/2012[/expires]
+[time-restrict hide="2014-09-10"]Will expire on 09/10/2014[/time-restrict]
-[expires off="Septmber 10th, 2012"]Will expire on 09/10/2012[/expires]
+[time-restrict hide="Septmber 10th, 2014"]Will expire on 09/10/2014[/time-restrict]
-[showafter on="2012.09.10 18:00:00"]Will show after 09/10/2012 at 6pm[/showafter]`
+[time-restrict show="2014.09.10 18:00:00"]Will show after 09/10/2014 at 6pm[/time-restrict]`

+You can also combine starting and ending dates for the same piece of content.
+So if you want some content to appear between January 1st and January 10th, you could do the following:

+`[time-restrict show="2015-01-01" hide="2015-01-11"]This is a limited time offer[/time-restrict]`

+= Usage - repeating schedule =

+To show and hide content on a recurring schedule, you can use the `[time-restrict-repeat]` shortcode.
+Your options are a daily, weekly and monthly schedule.

+A daily schedule takes the following form:

+`[time-restrict-repeat type="daily" ontime="09:00:00" offtime="17:00:00"]Working 9 to 5[/time-restrict-repeat]`

+Note that you can also cross over midnight, so to only show something from 10PM to 5AM, you can use:

+`[time-restrict-repeat type="daily" ontime="22:00:00" offtime="05:00:00"]For the night owls[/time-restrict-repeat]`

+A weekly schedule takes the following form:

+`[time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]The work week[/time-restrict-repeat]`

+You can also specify start and stop times if you want (it will assume starting at 00:00:00 and ending at 23:59:59 if these are left out, like above):

+`[time-restrict-repeat type="weekly" onday="Friday" offday="Monday" ontime="17:00:00" offtime="08:00:00"]It's the weekend baby![/time-restrict-repeat]`

+And lastly, a monthly schedule takes the following form:

+`[time-restrict-repeat type="monthly" ondate="01" offdate="07"]The first week of the month[/time-restrict-repeat]`

+You can both cross over the end of the month, and apply times to your start and end dates, e.g.

+`[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]We are exceptionally busy at the end of each billing cycle.
+Please bear with us![/time-restrict-repeat]`

+= Things to bear in mind =

 Bear in mind that by just entering a date, it will assume a time of midnight at the beginning of that date.
-So if you set your expiration date to today, it will expire at the beginning of today (12:00:00AM), not the end of the day.
+So if you set your expiration date to today, it will expire at the beginning of today (00:00:00), not the end of the day.
 If you would prefer to show the content for the rest of today, then you should set your expiration date to tomorrow.

-Thanks to [Alex King](http://alexking.org "Alex King") and [Crowd Favorite](http://www.crowdfavorite.com "Crowd Favorite") for their original code in the [Expiring Content Shortcode](http://wordpress.org/extend/plugins/expiring-content-shortcode/ "Expiring Content Shortcode").
+The time used by the plugin is your site's local time (check in Settings > General) since version 2.0 (server time prior to that).

 I also run [Do It With WordPress](http://www.doitwithwp.com "WordPress Tutorials"), which has an array of tutorials for managing, modifying and maintaining your WordPress sites, as well as [The WP Butler](http://www.thewpbutler.com), a service for keeping your site maintained, backup up, updated and secure.